The Alienist: Composition and biographical background

-The Alienist is set in the neighborhood where Carr lives, and he has spent hours wandering around it.
+The Alienist is set in the neighborhood where Carr lived, and he has spent hours wandering around it.
 He also spent a lot of time researching his book at the J. P. Morgan Library.
 Carr pitched the book as non-fiction, because he was afraid his agent and editor would not accept a fiction book from a non-fiction author.
 Only when the publisher was on the verge of buying the book did he reveal the truth.

 The novel "allowed him to exorcise some of his demons, mostly centered on his relationship with his father, which was stormy and sometimes violent."
-Carr will not reveal specific details of his family history, but he has said, "It's safe to assume that I know something about family violence...." and he told New York magazine, "I'm the only kid in my family who never tried to kill himself...I kind of figured somebody else was going to kill me anyway."
+Carr did not reveal specific details of his family history, but said, "It's safe to assume that I know something about family violence...." and he told New York magazine, "I'm the only kid in my family who never tried to kill himself...I kind of figured somebody else was going to kill me anyway."

 Carr's natural father, Lucien Carr, was a writer, who in the 1940s was at the center of a group of as-yet unknown writers (Jack Kerouac, Allen Ginsberg, and William Burroughs).
 In the summer of 1944, he killed his former scoutmaster, a man who was enamored with him.
 One night, the scoutmaster supposedly made a move on Lucien Carr, and Carr stabbed him in the chest with his boy scout knife.
 Carr disposed of the body in the Hudson River, and together he and Kerouac got rid of the knife.
 Carr was sentenced to two years' jail time and Kerouac a few days.

 Caleb Carr was "fascinated with the psychology of killers, who were subliminally acting out the pain of being controlled by monstrous parents by controlling and killing victims, seeking a release that would never come."
 As he explains, "For me it began in New York with the Son of Sam killings while I was in college...I think I can understand some of the kind of rage that's behind what they do.
 I can't understand the major portion of it because that's what leads to the violence they commit.
 But I can understand the germ of it."